elisepoindron/dinner_time/README.md

   - The user arrives on the home page that show the list of recipes
   - The user types in the ingredients he wants to make the filter on
   - The user clicks on search or validates with enter key
-  - The list updates to show the filtered recipes, ranked by text search relevance then rating
+  - The list updates to show the filtered recipes, ranked by text search relevance
   - The user selects sorting to find the most relevant recipe on his own criteria
   - The list udpates to show the filtered and sorted recipes
 - As a user, I want to read the recipe with its informations so that I can prepare it